Almaden Minerals (NYSE:AAU) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research note issued on Friday.
-The firm set a “sell” rating on the stock.
+Equities researchers at StockNews.com assumed coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research report issued to clients and investors on Monday.
+The brokerage set a “sell” rating on the stock.

 Almaden Minerals Company Profile (Get Rating)